daattali/daattali.github.io/_drafts/shinyjs-v08.md

 What I usually end up doing is create several action buttons, and make each button run a different piece of code.
 This works, but it's slow and tedious.
 A better solution that I sometimes use when I'm not too lazy is add a text input where I can type any code and run it.
 This works better, but requires a lot of code to set up.

-Wouldn't it be awesome if there was a way to run arbitrary R code on-demand while you're developing your app?
+Wouldn't it be awesome if there was an easy way to run arbitrary R code on-demand while you're developing your app?
 Now there is!
 ALl you need to do is call `runcodeUI()` in your UI and `runcodeServer()` in your server, and your app will have an input that can be used to run any R command.

 Don't believe how easy it is?
 The code below is all you need.